Petzys/ret2libc/README.md

 # ret2libc Walkthrough

-This is detailed writeup for the TryHackMe room [ret2libc](https://tryhackme.com/room/ret2libc) by [0x21q](https://tryhackme.com/p/0x21q).
+This is a detailed writeup for the TryHackMe room [ret2libc](https://tryhackme.com/room/ret2libc) by [0x21q](https://tryhackme.com/p/0x21q).
 It aims to provide more in-depth explanations so that anyone with a basic knowledge of reverse engineering shall be able to understand the following.
 You should be familiar with tools like `pwntools`, `gdb` and `Ghidra` (for more information see the [Tooling](#tooling) section).

 ## Examining the file

 We first connect to the target using the ssh credentials presented to us.
-We first check the current directory for files.
+Then we check the current directory for files:

 ```bash
 andy@ubuntu:~$ ls -la